denten-books/plain-text/0-intro.md

 of the material covered, discussing also the possibility of machine phenomenology in relationship to humanism.

+## Perspective

+The history of digital text reflects the legacy of European and later North American colonialism.
+Treaties that negotiated early character encodings initially did so in the dominant diplomatic languages, French and English [@international_telegraph_union_documents_1865].
+Even though modern character encodings like the UTF-8 render many more international scripts, the overall camber of digital literacy still skews towards English.
+Most programming languages, for example, are its derivatives.
+Speaking it is a requirement for professional practice.
+The challenge and consequence of the book will be in exposing such technological bias.

+It is easy to forget the blunt effectiveness of physical restraints to speech in the global North-west.
+Books that are burned or redacted cannot be read at all.
+Elsewhere, inequities of access to knowledge compel readers to print their own books and build their own libraries.
+Witness the so-called "shadow libraries" of Eastern Europe and Central Asia, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising from the country's "book famine"[@mahmood_copyright_2005; @okiy_photocopying_2005;
+@liang_piracy_2009; @bodo_short_2014; @nkiko_book_2014; @_elsevier_2015].
+More
+than mere piracy, such *samizdat*-like practices preserve the literary sphere [@tenen_book_2014].
+Informal book exchange networks create reading publics that own the means of textual production and dissemination.
+Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.

+By contrast, in wealthier economies, such infrastructures are commodified.
+Readers consequently receive the material contexts of their meaning-making passively.
+The costs of knowledge production and barriers to its distribution disappear from view.
+For many readers, technologies that support reading, writing, and interpretation further pass from tools to fetishes.
+They are swaddled in protective vestments and given a prominent place in the home.
+They are imbued with animate spirits.
+We form emotional rather than intellectual bonds with them, on aesthetic rather than ethical grounds.
+Thus we exist in a state of profound alienation from mechanisms closest to our mental activity.

+I look East and South, then, to see that whatever the technology, the choice to wield an epistemic thing---word processor or character set---is never neutral.
+Technology embodies power in non-obvious ways.
+One must thus insist on dragging it into a dialectic, by which ideals are shown to reify into specific technological commitments.

 <!--- NOTES  --->
 <!--- NOTES  --->
 <!--- NOTES  --->